 The black line is the client’s anticipated expenditure and, in this example, includes living expenses, a purchase of a new car at age 60, 70 and 80.
 Gifting money to their children from age 70 onwards.
 At age 80, personal care costs have also been factored in.

-When the back line meets the gold bars, it is displaying that the client’s income and/or withdrawals from assets/investments can be used to meet their expenses.
+When the black line meets the gold bars, it is displaying that the client’s income and/or withdrawals from assets/investments can be used to meet their expenses.

 The shaded background represents the client’s realisable assets which are being used for the purpose of the cashflow modelling and the effect on these assets by meeting their capital expenditure.